 Writes a basic HTML TABLE element suitable for use as a web page or for insertion into one.

-The handler behaviour may be modified by specifying one or more comma-separated name=value configuration options in parentheses after the handler name, e.g. "html(standalone=false,maxCell=200)".
+The handler behaviour may be modified by specifying one or more comma-separated name=value configuration options in parentheses after the handler name, e.g. "html(maxCell=200,standalone=false)".
 The following options are available: